 Ketill didn’t know how long he had talked.
 His mouth was dry and his throat had become sore.
 But he never stopped and told the story of this village.
 He told his father’s stories about the beginning.
 He borrowed his mother’s words for their peaceful life.
 His sister’s phrases calmed and praised the dragon.
 And at last he used his own voice to describe today’s event.

-“We can’t give our death the rituals they deserve.
+“We can’t give our dead the rituals they deserve.
 We can’t prepare them for your judgment.
 They are neither warriors who died with glory nor are they honorable men who found a peaceful end.
 They’ll only rot in the ditch and that is my own fault.
 So I pray for your lenience so that those who paid with their lives can still meet our ancestors.”

 Next he stood still and waited for Vebrandir’s decision.
 Each passing second tortured him in the timeless darkness and soon he lost track of time again.
 Eventually a giant claw scratched over his body and broke the runes on his chest with ease.
 His body trembled in terror as he realized his own foolishness.
 This dragon was Froydis child and its power wasn’t something mere mortals could resist.
 So Ketill closed his eyes and waited for his end.